 Smith Duggan Buell & Rufo’s appellate practice group regularly prosecutes and defends appeals in civil cases before the Massachusetts Supreme Judicial Court and Appeals Court as well as the United States Courts of Appeal.
 Our attorneys have represented clients successfully in other appellate courts and have briefed and argued cases before the Supreme Court of the United States.
-The Firm has particular expertise in constitutional law issues, judicial review of government agency decisions, insurance coverage and product liability cases, as well as with single justice practice unique to Massachusetts.
+The Firm has particular expertise in constitutional law issues, judicial review of government agency decisions, including workers’ compensation decisions, insurance coverage and product liability cases, as well as with single justice practice unique to Massachusetts.

 Some of the cases in which our attorneys have appeared on appeal include: